zgrossbart/bridges/README.md

 [Leonhard Euler](http://en.wikipedia.org/wiki/Euler) proved that it was impossible to cross all the bridges without repeating and laid the foundation for graph theory and modern topology at the same time.

 This project is an iPad and iPhone game based on those famous bridges.
 Each level presents a puzzle with bridges to cross, houses to visit, and sometimes coins to collect.

-Take a look at the [original design](http://www.zackgrossbart.com/extras/bridges) for an idea how to play and some sample levels
+Here are some sample levels

-Level 1: Hello Bridges
+Hello Bridges
 --------------------------------------

 ![Hello Bridges Level](/zgrossbart/bridges/raw/master/screenshots/hellobridges.png)

-Level 9: Economics
+Economics
 --------------------------------------

 ![Economics Level](/zgrossbart/bridges/raw/master/screenshots/economics.png)

-Level 17: A House of Another Color
+A House of Another Color
 --------------------------------------

 ![House of Another Color Level](/zgrossbart/bridges/raw/master/screenshots/different_color.png)

-Level 25: Color Diamonds
+Color Diamonds
 --------------------------------------

 ![Color Diamonds Level](/zgrossbart/bridges/raw/master/screenshots/colored_diamonds.png)

-Level 27: Full of Islands
+Full of Islands
 --------------------------------------

 ![Full of Islands Level](/zgrossbart/bridges/raw/master/screenshots/fullofislands.png)

-Level 31: Subways
+Subways
 --------------------------------------

 ![Subway Level](/zgrossbart/bridges/raw/master/screenshots/subway.png)

-Level 39: Spend It Wisely
+Spend It Wisely
 --------------------------------------

 ![Spend It Wisely Level](/zgrossbart/bridges/raw/master/screenshots/spenditwisely.png)

-Level 40: Corridors
+Corridors
 --------------------------------------

 ![Corridors Level](/zgrossbart/bridges/raw/master/screenshots/corridors.png)

-Level 43: Hopscotch Subway
+Hopscotch Subway
 --------------------------------------

 ![Hopscotch Subway Level](/zgrossbart/bridges/raw/master/screenshots/hopscotch_subway.png)

+The real game has over 60 levels.

 This game is currently under development and not ready to play yet.
 When it's done I'll release it in the App store.